aergoio/aergolite/README.md

 ## Immutability

+Trust based solutions allow specific users or nodes to execute any SQL command on the database.
-Trust based solutions are not secure as an attacker having control of a single node can delete and overwrite data on the database.
+They are not secure because an attacker acquiring control of a single node can delete and/or overwrite data on the entire network.

 A real trustless and immutable blockchain should control what nodes can do.